columbia-it/django-jsonapi-training/docs/database.md

 #### MySQL server

-You can install a MacOS MySQL server using homebrew:
+You can install a MacOS MySQL server and client using homebrew:

 ```console
 (env) django-training$ brew install mysql